Will mental health apps replace therapists?

 Studies show that compared to control groups, people who used the apps experienced significant improvement in their well-being.
 The apps helped users build confidence in their ability to cope, improve their mental well-being, and reduce depressive symptoms.

 For example, randomized controlled trials showed a variety of mental health apps improved the mood of users.
 In one particular study, participants were recruited to test the app MoodMission.
 This app uses evidence-based cognitive-behavioral therapy (CBT) methods to deal with depression, stress, and anxiety.

 - exercise and fitness activities

 - affirmations and coping statements

 Participants responded to various measures of mental health and wellbeing and were then asked to either download one of 3 apps or to wait for 30 days.
 They then completed the same measures again.
 They found that all app participants experienced a significant increase in mental well-being when they used the MoodMission app.

 Researchers believe that mental health apps help because they increase emotional self-awareness, improve mental health literacy, and improve coping skills.
 By improving their ability to cope, users gained confidence which reduced their depression.

-Are all apps safe and reliable to use?
+Are all mental health apps safe and reliable to use?

 It is important to keep in mind that many mental health apps make claims without any scientific evaluation.
 The treatment claims are unclear, and often people view the apps as an alternative to clinical support from a therapist.
 Responsible mental health apps suggest to at-risk users that they should seek help.
 Apps that do not make this recommendation to users, may be providing inferior treatment to vulnerable people.